catherinevee/k8s-kost/IMPROVEMENTS_SUMMARY.md

 - **20+ new features** implemented
 - **50% performance improvement** in API response times
 - **Real-time capabilities** with WebSocket support
-- **Enterprise-grade monitoring** with comprehensive alerting
+- **Enterprise-grade monitoring** with detailed alerting
 - **Modern PWA** with offline support
 - **Advanced analytics** with business intelligence
 - **Enhanced security** with circuit breakers and retry logic
 - **Improved user experience** with interactive simulations

-The application is now production-ready with enterprise-grade features, comprehensive monitoring, and advanced cost optimization capabilities.
+The application is now production-ready with enterprise-grade features, detailed monitoring, and advanced cost optimization capabilities.